HOPPING UP AN XL1200 SPORTSTER

 compression ratio, and the factory compression ratio at only 9.7:1 is on the low side.
 9.7:1 is about perfect for the 570 cams however.

-HAMMER offers another set of cams that's suitable for a 2007 1200 as well, our CRUSH 600 cams.
+HAMMER offers another set of cams that's suitable for a late model 1200 as well, our CRUSH 600 cams.
 However, they do not work with stock heads, and they need even more compression to really work properly, so the CRUSH

 600's are normally only used in conjunction with head work and domed pistons.
 This all gets back to proper matching of the heads and pistons and cams.
 If working with the stock heads and pistons, the JACKHAMMER 570 cams